richardlwspu14/richardlungw.github.io/description/mis_tableau.md

 - _At least one Dashboard_

 ## Assignment Outcome
 For this assignment, I have created a story which I published in the public Tableau server.
-For more information, please visit the following website:
+For more information, please visit the following link:
 <a href="https://public.tableau.com/app/profile/richard.lung.wicaksono/viz/MISassign/Story2">Richard's Tableau Story</a>